Skip to content

 brain add [text]

-Description: Quick capture to dump
+Quick capture to dump.

-brain add "Fix authentication bug"
+brain add "Fix authentication bug" # Task capture (instant)

-# Note capture (opens editor)
+brain add # Note capture (opens editor)

 brain dump ls [--json]